EdwinVW/dapr-traffic-control/README.md

 ![Dapr setup](img/dapr-setup.png)

-1. For doing request/response type communication with a service, the  **service invocation** building-block is used.
+1. For doing request/response type communication between the FineCollectionService and the VehicleRegistrationService, the **service invocation** building-block is used.
 1. For communicating messages, the **publish and subscribe** building-block is used.
 RabbitMQ is used as message broker.
 1. For storing the state of a vehicle, the **state management** building-block is used.
 Redis is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
-1. A Dapr **input binding** for MQTT is used to send simulated car info to the TCS.
+1. A Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
-1. The FCS needs credentials for connecting to the smtp server.
+1. The FineCollectionService needs credentials for connecting to the smtp server.
 It uses the **secrets management** building block with the local file component to get the credentials.

 Here is the sequence diagram again, but now with all the Dapr building-blocks and components: